-The Corporation has considered Department for Education (DfE) guidance on board reviews and has plans to commission an external reviewer in future but did not carry out a formal review in 2021/22.
+The Corporation has considered Department for Education (DfE) guidance on Board reviews and the external review of governance will take place in Spring 2024.

 The Corporation is committed to the vision set out in its current Strategic Plan, underpinned by core values, which is to provide transformational opportunities through delivering exceptional student success, enrichment and progression into work or further study.
 In January 2019, Ofsted judged that Governors and leaders have a clear vision and high ambitions for learners and apprentices.
 It was also judged that Governors are keenly involved in setting the strategic direction of the College and use their wide range of skills to provide suitable support and challenge to leaders; Governors have ensured that through good financial management, including good financial risk management; Governors know the strengths and weaknesses of the provision well.